Radiotherapy for cervical cancer

-You will have a scan or x-rays to check the position of the applicators.
+You have a scan to check the position of the applicators.
 When it is confirmed that the applicators are in the right position, they are connected to the brachytherapy machine.
 The machine is operated by a radiographer.
 It places a radioactive capsule, called a source, into the applicators.
 The machine then gives the planned dose of radiation.

 Internal radiotherapy can be given as high-dose-rate, low-dose-rate or pulsed-dose-rate treatment.
 Most centres in the UK use high-dose-rate equipment.
-These different ways of giving internal radiotherapy all work equally well.
+These different ways of giving internal radiotherapy all work well.
 The type you have will depend on the system your hospital uses.
 Your cancer specialist and specialist nurse will explain more so that you know what to expect.

-If you stay in hospital, you will have your treatments over several days.
+If you stay in hospital, you have your treatments over several days.
 The applicators may be removed between treatments.
 Or they may be left in place and removed after your final treatment.

-You may have a tube (catheter) put into your bladder to drain urine during high-dose-rate treatment.
+You may have a tube (catheter) put into your bladder to drain urine during high-dose rate treatment.
 A nurse will take this out before you go home.

 Pulsed-dose-rate brachytherapyThis treatment is given over the same length of time as low-dose-rate treatment.
-But the radiation dose is given in pulses rather than as a continuous dose.
+But the radiation dose is given in pulses, rather than as a continuous dose.
 Your doctor, nurse or radiographer will give you more information.